 On behalf of Alibaba, China Telecom presented C 007.

 Some questions were raised and concerns expressed on the proposed topic of internet governance, on matters regarding content, and on cyber crime which were believed to be outside the remit of ITU, and it was emphasized that strategic topics should be within the mandate of the Union.

-The author subsequently agreed that these items would not be further considered by this group.
+The meeting agreed that issues of internet governance, content, cybercrime, would not be considered by this Rapporteur Group.
+In addition, the meeting was reminded that PP Resolution 102 sets out ITU's role with regard to international public policy issues pertaining to the Internet, and that there is an active Council Working Group which deals with the ITU's role in relation to international public policy on the Internet.

 The meeting preferred to use the term “promotion” instead of “marketing”.

 The meeting expressed interest to rather investigate on emerging trends and industry needs.
-Other proposals have been noted.

 6.4 Japan: “Society 5.0”